Frequently Asked Questions

 By using an in-network provider in the Horizon PPO Blue Card network you will only be responsible for your applicable copayments on services covered under the Plan for that provider.
 For assistance in locating an in-network provider you can call Horizon’s Provider Locator at 800-810-2583 or log onto https://doctorfinder.horizonblue.com and choose Horizon PPO as your Plan.

-For Hospital Services or Ambulatory Surgery Centers, Behavioral Health (Mental Health and Substance Abuse), Physicians, and other Medical Supplies and Services use your Horizon Blue Cross of New Jersey card. *Please note there is no coverage for Ambulatory Surgery Centers who are not contracted as in-network providers with Horizon BCBSNJ.
+For Hospital Services, Ambulatory Surgery Centers, Behavioral Health (Mental Health and Substance Abuse), Physicians, and other Medical Supplies and Services use your Horizon Blue Cross of New Jersey card effective April 1, 2018. *Please note there is no coverage for Ambulatory Surgery Centers who are not contracted as in-network providers with Horizon BCBSNJ.

-For retired members who have Medicare, effective 10/1/2016, you would present your Aetna Medicare Advantage card for hospital, physician services and prescriptions.
-Providers and members would need to call Aetna with network status, coverage questions or for precertification at 888-267-2637.
-Retired members would continue to use the Fidelio card for dental services.
+For retired members who have Medicare, effective 10/1/2016, present your Aetna Medicare Advantage card for hospital, physician services and prescriptions.
+Providers and members should call Aetna for network status, coverage questions or for precertification at 888-267-2637.
+Retired members should continue to use the Fidelio card for dental services.

 There is no penalty for outpatient services, emergency room visits or admissions that result from an emergency at an out-of-network hospital.
-For planned admissions to a hospital that is out-of-network with Horizon BCBSNJ, the member will be subject to a $500 deductible and the bill will only be paid at 70%, leaving the balance as the member’s responsibility.
-There is no out-of-network benefit for Ambulatory Surgery Centers that are not contracted with Horizon BCBSNJ and the member would be responsible for the full charges.
+For planned admissions to a hospital that is out-of-network with Horizon BCBSNJ, you will be subject to a $500 deductible and 30% coinsurance.
+There is no out-of-network benefit for Ambulatory Surgery Centers that are not contracted with Horizon BCBSNJ and you are responsible for the full charges.

-It is the member’s responsibility to check the status of the Ambulatory Surgery Center.
+It is the member’s responsibility to check the status of an Ambulatory Surgery Center.

-For simple x-rays other than CT Scans and MRIs, and what would be considered routine laboratory tests you do not need to precertify these services.
-For services performed at a hospital or Ambulatory Surgery Center you would need to call the Funds Precert Department at 800-677-3237 and choose prompt 7.
-For services performed in an office setting our other than a hospital or Ambulatory Surgery Center you would need to call Magnacare at 888-624-6247 and have your Magnacare ID card available
+For simple x-rays other than CT Scans and MRIs, and what would be considered routine physician visits and laboratory tests you do not need to precertify these services.
+For ER Visits, In-Patient Admissions and Outpatient Surgeries call the Funds Precert Department at 800-677-3237 and choose prompt 7.
+For CT Scans and MRIs, your physician must call a division of Horizon known as Evicore at 866-241-6603.

 Please contact the Accounting Department 973-671-6800